wagiminator/ATtiny85-PhoneChargeGuard/README.md

 # USB Phone Charge Guard
 The ATtiny45/85 USB Phone Charge Guard controls and monitors the charging of phones and other devices.
 Voltage, current, power and energy are constantly measured via the INA219 and compared with the user limit values.
 It cuts off the power supply via a MOSFET when a condition selected by the user is reached.
-This allows the state of charge of the phone's Li-ion battery to be controlled, thereby extending its service life.
+This allows the state of charge of the phone's Li-Ion battery to be controlled, thereby extending its service life.
 The user settings are saved in the EEPROM.

 - Project Video (YouTube): https://youtu.be/9DHBoqHImcM
 - Design Files (EasyEDA): https://easyeda.com/wagiminator/attiny85-phone-charge-guard